 10:00 - 22:00

-Resulting from architecture and urban planning students’ design proposals for Tin Shui Wai’s public-housing-estates, the abstract installation demonstrates visions and strategies towards the housing of the future.
+Resulting from architecture and urban planning students’ design proposals for Tin Shui Wai’s public-housing-estates, the abstract installation demonstrates visions and strategies towards the future of housing.

 The installation configures housing-silhouettes with experiential models, to provide a spatial immersion into envisioned architectural transformations from monotonous public-housing towards active and diverse living-environments.
 Detailed architectural spatial models represent new program insertions, supporting diverse living-scenarios, including co-living & working, dancing, music, boxing, among many possible examples of creative activities and involvements.
 Incorporating multifaceted programs and activities, the presence of choices and diversity provides learning- and development-networks.
 Thereby supporting athletic, artistic and intellectual aspirations.
 Ultimately demonstrating the transformative power of architectural design-visions towards individual growth, well-being, and social interactions among people and with their environment.